MicrosoftDocs/biztalk-docs/biztalk/core/segment-has-trailing-delimiter-s-at-component-or-sub-component-level.md

 ---
 description: "Learn more about: Segment has trailing delimiter(s) at component or sub-component level"
-title: "Segment has trailing delimiter(s) at component or sub-component level | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Segment has trailing delimiter(s) at component or sub-component level" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 517f1cfc-66c1-47e6-be94-2c76c1f89230
-caps.latest.revision: 10
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Segment has trailing delimiter(s) at component or sub-component level
 ## Details